 Walk-In Urgent Care Clinic in NYC

 Express Health offers a walk-in urgent care clinic to maintain your health as easily as possible.
 No need to book an appointment.
 To consult with our professionals, contact us or book an appointment.
-We have convenient locations in Brooklyn NYC, East Harlem NYC, Coney Island NYC, Nostrand NYC, and Metropolitan NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents: